sailohitha22/V9-Capstone-Project/README.md

 integrated with the ZYNQ 7000 platform for enhanced performance, improving crop management.

+# Objectives
+The objective of this project, "Utilizing ZYNQ 7000 SOC for Automatic Plant Disease Detection," is:
+To detect potential diseases or stress in plant leaves at an early stage, using ZYNQ 7000  SoC To provide actionable insights that help farmers optimize the use of water, fertilizers, and other resources, fostering efficient and sustainable farming practices.
+To contribute to increased crop yield and quality by promptly addressing leaf-level issues, thereby enhancing overall agricultural productivity for farmers.

 # Abstract
 Plant diseases are a serious threat to agricultural productivity since they can have an impact on crop quality and quantity.
 Worldwide, millions of tons of crops are lost each year due to various